mlresearch/v2/_posts/2007-03-11-schaffoner07a.md

   selection procedure using updates of the orthogonal decomposition in an order-recursive manner.
 We also present a method for improving the accuracy of the estimated models which uses output-sensitive computation of the ECDF.
-Experiments show the superior performance of our proposed method compared to stateof-the-art density estimation methods such as Parzen windows, Gaussian Mixture Models, and ε-Support Vector Density models [1].
+Experiments show the superior performance of our proposed method compared to state-of-the-art density estimation methods such as Parzen windows, Gaussian Mixture Models, and ε-Support Vector Density models [1].
 pdf: http://proceedings.mlr.press/v2/schaffoner07a/schaffoner07a.pdf